 In January 2022 the Allied Health Professions’ Research and Innovation Strategy for England was published, containing a definitive collective national reference statement that encompasses and supports the existing research and innovation strategies of all the Allied Health professional associations.

-In November 2022, NHS England invested £1.6m to support integrated care systems (ICSs) and their project partners to increase diversity in research participation across their geographies.
+In November 2022, NHS England invested £1.6 million to support integrated care systems (ICSs) and their project partners to increase diversity in research participation across their geographies.
 The funding will support the development of new or expansion of existing research networks that reach out to local stakeholders, especially the local voluntary, community and social enterprise (VCSE) sector and engage communities in local research priorities.

 The National Institute for Health Research (NIHR) is the research arm of the NHS.
 They provide funding for research studies as well as academic training, facilities, career development and research capability development.
 See the NIHR website for more information on NIHR’s support offer.